Welcome to Hambledon, Hampshire

 The village nestles along a valley and ancient riverbed running down from the South Downs.
 For 3000 years there has been a settlement in Hambledon and the human footprint of history can still be discerned; a Roman villa, a Saxon church and significant Norman and Medieval buildings.
 Hambledon is set in typical southern English countryside within the South Downs National Park, and is surrounded by sweeping chalk hills and farmland and splendid woods.
 It is within the district of Winchester City Council.

 We are an active, vibrant, proud community with every age group and skill represented across a whole spectrum of activities.
 See here for Hambledon's application for Village of the Year 2017.

 The Parish Council owns and administers the Hambledon website for the benefit of the community.
-It contains all the official docuements for the Parish Council.
+It contains all the official documents for the Parish Council.
 The website also aims to enable you to learn more about our community, what is going on, what we have to offer, where you can stay and some notable places to visit.